 With full expression, virulent footrot is a severe, debilitating disease with significant economic loss from reduced wool growth and quality, poor ewe fertility, poor growth rates, losses from blowfly strike, and reduced value of sale sheep.
 In infected flocks, there are also significant costs associated with the control of the disease.

-Because of these animal welfare and economic impacts virulent footrot is a notifiable disease in NSW with regulatory support for compulsory eradication programs in infected flocks.
+Because of these animal welfare and economic impacts, footrot is a notifiable disease in NSW with regulatory support for compulsory eradication in flocks diagnosed with virulent footrot.